c2m2-asia/kathmandu/_posts/2020-05-06-business-needs.md

 With 77% of businesses being closed at least once during the pandemic, majority of them reporting a revenue of almost zero in 2020, and most of the business houses falling into the COVID-induced debt for their survival, this section lists down these business’ expected interventions which they think will help them out of this predicaments.
+{% maincolumn 'assets/img/charts/NextSixMonthsBusinessProblemsMultiples.png' '' %}

 ### PRE-EXISTING BURDENS BECOME EVEN HEAVIER

 Two-thirds of the businesses reported that they will face difficulties in paying back their existing loans.
-{% maincolumn 'assets/img/charts/NextSixMonthsBusinessProblemsMultiples.png' '' %}

-When asked to choose the type of assistance that will help them pay off their debts, XXXXXX% reported they prefer reduced interest loans whereas YYYYYYY% prefer to have their loan payback periods extended instead.
+These 58 businesses, when asked to choose the type of assistance that will help them pay off their debts, 59% reported they prefer reduced interest loans whereas 41% prefer to have their loan payback periods extended instead.

+{% maincolumn 'assets/img/charts/MostHelpfulLoanPaybackDist.png' '' %}

 #### CUSTOMERS WILL BE KING - MORE THAN EVER BEFORE
 Two-thirds of the businesses also reported that acquiring enough customers to survive will be a major issue for the next six months.